This 3-layer vegan Biscoff cake is sweet and lightly spiced, completed with creamy Biscoff frosting. A sure crowd-pleaser that everyone will love!

 Using an electric whisk or stand mixer, beat the vegan butter in a large bowl until soft and fluffy.
 Add in the Biscoff spread and whisk again until combined.

-Add in half of the powdered sugar, a little at a time, whisking in between.
+Add in half of the icing sugar, a little at a time, whisking in between.

-Add the rest of the powdered sugar and the plant-based milk.
+Add the rest of the icing sugar and the plant-based milk.
 Whisk until it becomes soft and fluffy.

 Spread a thick layer of the Biscoff frosting onto the first cake using a palette knife.
 Place the second cake on top and repeat until you have a stack of 3 iced cakes.